-Choosing the right pet insurance for your needs is vital, though.
+Choosing the right pet insurance for your cat and your needs is vital, though.
 Otherwise, you may end up with inappropriate coverage, which may be worse than no coverage at all.

-Here, we created reviews of the best cat insurance plans on the market.
+Here, we created reviews of the best cat insurance providers on the market.

 |Best Overall||Nationwide Pet Insurance||